westondavidson/notes/aspnet-core-crash-courses/csharp-9-hour-course.md

         - when you lose data, it's an explicit conversion
     - implicit conversion
         - when you're converting from a smaller to a larger data type, so nothing is being lost

+- strings
+    - store a number of characters
+    - basically a bunch of chars in a row :)